 In 1999, the Bendheim Center for Finance began offering an Undergraduate Certificate in Finance (UCF) to Princeton undergraduates.
-Now in its 21st year, the UCF continues to do extremely well.
-Currently, we have 101 enrolled from the class of 2022 and will enroll 121 juniors from the class of 2023.
-This will bring our total number of undergraduate students in the program (juniors and seniors) to 222 for the academic year, despite our grade-based admission cap in place.
-UCF students are drawn to the program from a wide variety of departments.
+Now in its 22nd year, the UCF continues to do extremely well.
+Currently, we have 123 enrolled from the class of 2023 and will enroll 78 juniors from the class of 2024.
+This will bring our total number of undergraduate students in the program (juniors and seniors) to 201 for the academic year, despite our grade-based admission cap.
+UCF students are drawn to the program from a wide variety of departments, including Economics, Operations Research and Financial Engineering, History, and Computer Science, to name a few.

-CLASS OF 2021
+CLASS OF 2022

-Total number of certificates awarded to the class of 2021: 48 (including 12 women, or 25 percent)
+Total number of certificates awarded to the class of 2022: 79 (including 22 women, or 28 percent)